blocky/attestation-service-examples/shipment_tracking_with_dhl/README.md

 the same for the `secret` data.
 Next, we call the `getTrackingInfoFromDHL` function to fetch tracking information for `input.TrackingNumber` using the `secret.DHLAPIKey` API key.
-Finally, we return the `trackingInfo` to user by converting its data to fat pointer using the `WriteOutput` function and returning the pointer from `trackingFunc` to the Blocky AS server host runtime.
+Finally, we return the `trackingInfo` to user by converting its data to a fat pointer using the `WriteOutput` function and returning the pointer from `trackingFunc` to the Blocky AS server host runtime.

 ### Step 2: Make a request to the DHL API

-The `getTrackingInfoFromDHL` function, in `trackingFunc`, will make an HTTP request to the DHL API to fetch the tracking information for a specific tracking number.
+The `getTrackingInfoFromDHL` function, called by `trackingFunc`, will make an HTTP request to the DHL API to fetch the tracking information for a specific tracking number.

-Let's start by setting up a struct to parse the relevant fields from the DHL API response JSON:
+Let's start by setting up a struct in [`main.go`](./main.go) to parse the relevant fields from the DHL API response JSON:

 ```go
 type DHLTrackingInfo struct {